The News Lens

-As of 2018, The News Lens had significantly less readers in Taiwan than the top local outlets like Apple Daily, Sanlih, or Dongsen, which led it to expand its readership to reach other places such as Hong Kong, USA and Southeast Asia.
+As of 2018, The News Lens had significantly fewer readers in Taiwan than the top local outlets like Apple Daily, Sanlih, or Dongsen, which led it to expand its readership to reach other places such as Hong Kong, the United States and Southeast Asia.

 By July 2020, following a series of acquisitions, TNL Media Group successfully expanded into data analytics and advertising technology fields.
 In 2022, it was featured by Harvard Business School as a Case Study for Leadership & Managing People.
 It has become one of the fastest-growing digital content and technology companies in the global Mandarin market.
+In May 2023, it acquired Mediagene, Japan's largest native digital media group, marking the first instance of a Taiwanese media company acquiring a foreign media entity.
+The following month, it announced its new company name as TNL Mediagene and declared its intention to list on the NASDAQ in the United States in 2024.

 Investment

 TNL Media Group has completed its series D financing.
 The existing high-profile investors include North Base Media, a firm created by Marcus Brauchli and Sasa Vucinic; 500 Startups; Palm Drive Capital; YouTube co-founder Steve Chen; and Twitch co-founder Kevin Lin.